 6. Getting to Coral Bay or Exmouth makes for an awesome road trip

 Coral Bay is 1,100km and Exmouth is 1,250km from Perth.
 We did our swim with whale sharks in Exmouth because there is a lot more to do and see in the town and within Cape Range National Park.
 Between Perth and Exmouth, you have plenty of awesome stops offs like Kalbarri, Geraldton and Shark Bay.
 Make a 1 – 2-week road trip out of it and escape Perth’s winter.
 Do it.
+Ps.
+It’s is a massive country to make sure you plan your trip to Australia carefully!

 7. Companies use spotter planes to find whale sharks